Bharat Biotech ramps up Covaxin production capacity to 700 mn doses per annum | Business

 The technology transfer process is well underway and IIL has the capabilities and expertise to manufacture inactivated viral vaccines at commercial scale and under biosafety containment, it added.

 The company said it uses a proprietary adjuvant Algel-IMDG, that has now proven to be a safe and effective adjuvant, especially to stimulate memory T cell responses.
-The synthesis and manufacture of the IMDG component has been successfully indigenised and will be manufactured at commercial scale within the country, it added.
+The synthesis and manufacture of the IMDG component has been successfully indigenised and will be manufactured at commercial scale within the country.

 ''This is the first instance where a novel adjuvant has been commercialised in India,'' Bharat Biotech said.

-COVAXIN has received Emergency Use Authorizations (EUAs) for COVID-19 treatment in India and in several countries across the globe with another 60 in the process.
+Covaxin has received Emergency Use Authorizations (EUAs) for COVID-19 treatment in India and in several countries across the globe with another 60 in the process, it added.

-EUA's have now been obtained from Mexico, the Philippines, Iran, Paraguay, Guatemala, Nicaragua, Guyana, Venezuela, Botswana, Zimbabwe, among several other countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)